dan-ladd/target-salesforce/README.md

 ## Usage

+Failure to ensure the following may result in incosistent results.
-Incomming records must conform to your salesforce objects.
-Stream name should match the target Object (ex.
-Account) and no extra columns should be included other than the optional `_sdc_action` that dictates how records are written.
+1. Incoming records must conform to your salesforce objects.
+Extraneous fields are validated by the target, but data types are not.
+2. Stream name should match the target Object (ex.
+Account).
+3. Insert records should not contain `Id` or any fields that are not createable.
+4. Update records must contain `Id` or any fields that are not updateable.
+5. Delete/hard_delete records should only contain `Id`

+### General Workflow
+Here's a possible workflow on how to best use this tap in an Operational Analytics use case.
+1. tap-salesforce -> target-[DB]
+2. Transform/enrich data with dbt resulting in a clean table/view that matches the format of the Salesforce object.
+3. tap-[DB] -> target-salesforce

 ### Executing the Target Directly
 The following will insert an Account record from `input_example.jsonl` into your Salesforce instance.
+In your config, set `action=insert`.

 ```bash
 target-salesforce --version